 Super Bowl Sunday is coming up, and now’s the time for rideshare drivers to start planning.
 Below, senior RSG contributor Jay Cradeur shares his key strategies for making the most money driving on Super Bowl Sunday.

-Super Bowl LIV (54) is upon us.
+The Super Bowl is upon us.
 The Super Bowl is one of America’s great traditions and is one of those few experiences every year in which most Americans do the same thing.

 - Make sure you have these key driver-recommended products in your car before the big day (particularly these barf bags!)

 - Other big holidays coming up for rideshare drivers

 We gather, eat and drink, and watch not only a football game but also the commercials.
 Many people have their favorite teams, jerseys, even good luck rituals!
 However, as rideshare drivers, we may not be watching the game, but we may have our own good luck (money) rituals.

 This article will look at how you can profit from Sunday’s festivities as a rideshare driver and have fun doing it.

 Super Bowl 2021: Should You Drive, Deliver or Stay Home?

 Depending on where you live, your state may or may not allow for people to go to bars, restaurants, etc. Either way, chances are delivery drivers will be in higher demand than rideshare drivers since we’re all supposed to be social distancing.

 Here are a few things to keep in mind to help you determine: should I drive, deliver or stay home this year for the Super Bowl?